 There are two kinds of chance being confused here.

 The first kind of chance is chance mutations.
 This is when the DNA of an organism changes as the result of being damaged.
-Darwinists and creationists alike agree that mutations are usually fatal.
+Darwinists and creationists alike agree that mutations, if they make a difference, are usually harmful, possibly fatal.
 It is very rare that DNA will change in such as way as to make an organism more fit than before.

 This is where Darwinists jump in to make their argument.
 Thanks to natural selection, they say, organisms that get beneficial mutations have more children, and thus beneficial mutations can build up over time, leading to complex things like eyes.